vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 # use hub to create a private GH repository named shopping-list-app
 # this command will also open the GH web page of the repository in question
 hub create -po -d "shopping list app" shopping-list-app

+# push the project to GitHub
+git push -u origin master
 {% endhighlight %}

+If everything went fine, you should have by now a new project folder, `shopping-list`, containing the `backend` component in which resides a Spring Boot project.
+The content of the application project is versioned and pushed to a GitHub repository called `shopping-list-app`.

+To ascertain that the backend project runs flawlessly feel free to do a `mvn clean install` inside the `backend` folder.

+## Final words
+Having done all the above gives us the grounds on which to further build our application.
+There are still some technical points to be addressed, before actually starting with the implementation, like hooking the project up to a SonarQube Server, adding an initial process of CI to it.

+All of these will be addressed in a new post, so stay tuned!

 [tmux]: https://github.com/tmux
 [Fish]: https://fishshell.com/